-On CIFAR-10, we achieve 99.0% accuracy and on CIFAR-100, we achieve 88.5% accuracy after fine-tuning.
+On CIFAR-10, iGPT-L achieves 99.0% accuracy and on CIFAR-100, it achieves 88.5% accuracy after fine-tuning.
 We outperform AutoAugment, the best supervised model on these datasets, though we do not use sophisticated data augmentation techniques.
 In fact, 99.0% ties GPipe, the best model which pre-trains using ImageNet labels.